apprenticeharper/DeDRM_tools/FAQs.md

 ## I registered Adobe Digital Editions 3.0 or later with an Adobe ID before downloading, but my epub or PDF still has DRM.
 Adobe introduced a new DRM scheme with ADE 3.0 and later.
 Install ADE 2.0.1 and register with the same Adobe ID.
 If you can't open your book in ADE 2.01, then you have a book with the new DRM scheme.
 These tools can't help.
 You can avoid the new DRM scheme by always downloading your ebooks with ADE 2.0.1.
 Some retailers will require ADE 3.0 or later, in which case you won't be able to download with ADE 2.0.1.

-## The DRM wasn't removed and the log says "Failed to decrypt with error: Cannot decode library or rented ebooks."
-What now?
-You're trying to remove the DRM from an ebook that's only on loan to you.
-No help will be given to remove DRM from such ebooks.
-If you think that you have received this message for a book you own, please create an issue at github, or comment at the blog.

 ## I cannot solve my problem with the DeDRM plugin, and now I need to ‘post a log’.
 How do I do that?
 Remove the DRMed book from calibre.
 Click the Preferences drop-down menu and choose 'Restart in debug mode'.
 Once calibre has re-started, import the problem ebook.
 Now close calibre.
 A log will appear that you can copy and paste into a comment at Apprentice Alf's blog, or into a new issue at Apprentice Harper's github repository.